Trequetrum/blog-onesmallstep/content/types-intro.md

 }
 ```

 This signature (`fn:(u32) -> u32`) effectively says "calling factorial with a positive integer will return a positive integer, calling it with any other value is undefined behaviour and should be avoided."
-Alone, this isn't any better than a comment, fortunately Rust comes paired with a type checker that is able to check every invocation of `factorial` in the code for your server and confidently assure you that none of the hundred developers working on the code base has accidentally invoked `factorial` with any other value.
+Alone, this isn't any better than a comment, fortunately Rust comes paired with a type checker that is able to check every invocation of `factorial` in the code for your server and confidently assure you that none of the hundred developers working on the code base has accidentally invoked `factorial` with any other {%emph()%}type{%end%} of value.
 This incurs a penalty during compilation, but it doesn't affect the run-time of your program and it ensures that certain bugs never appear in the compiled artifact.

 For `factorial`, this is only a small win.
 After all the name seems descriptive enough that it feels quite unlikely a developer would misuse it.
-It takes relatively few building blocks to form the foundation for surprisingly robust type-level systems.
-By which I mean design patterns and software architectures that can be encoded (and enforced) at least in part in the language itself using its type system.
+While I agree that this is a contrived example, I hope this blog will convince you that it takes relatively few building blocks to form the foundation for surprisingly robust type-level systems.
+There are design patterns and software architectures that can be encoded (and enforced) at least in part in the language itself using its type system.

 For instance, Rust's type system is expressive enough to encode an SQL schema and ensure that any statically written query does not compile if it doesn't meet the schema, it can also automaticaly generate code that checks dynamic queries at runtime.
 You can generate these types automatically at compile time by querying your SQL server for the most up to date schema.
 Those types can be available across the entire program meaning that information about whether some value has been checked against the schema for correctness can be encoded in it's type and passed across isolated subsystems without the fear that it hasn't been sanitised and without performing the sort of "shot-gun validation" in which values are checked everywhere in the hopes that every error is caught somewhere.

 Writing code knowing that future developers (including yourself) will be forced to meet its pre-conditions is generally liberating.
 You can push the responsibility for type safety backwards onto callers.
 Conversly, you can perform some computation to parse a less percise representation into a more percise one knowing that developers writting downstream code will never need to audit the program to be sure a value meets certain criteria.

 > In other words, write functions on the data representation you wish you had, not the data representation you are given.
 The design process then becomes an exercise in bridging the gap, often by working from both ends until they meet somewhere in the middle.
 > - Alexis King — [Parse, don’t validate (link)](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)

 This style of software design is certainly possible in an assembly language, but as the size of the codebase and the number of developers increases, such designs are hard to maintain.
+The problem is that every time you update (for new feature or bug fix) your codebase,

 While jumping into a Haskell codebase and implementing some new feature is often daunting and difficult, it is also generally more difficult to do wrong since the compiler can perform exhaustiveness checks to ensure that your functions are total, that errors are handled, and that any new code type checks against everything else in the codebase.

 In languages without type *systems*, types still appear in the margins.
 Programmers writing assembly still work with basic types like: